redox-os/website/content/news/this-month-250331.md

 The major obstacles before this work can be merged are:

 - Signal handling.
 Because the procmgr does not control its clients to the same extent the kernel does, new interfaces need to be created, and while most of the code from the kernel has been moved to userspace, there is still missing logic and bugs left to be fixed.
 - Exception handling.
-This is important for being able to properly handle any program that crashes, or e.g. custom-userspace-handled page faults.
+This is important for being able to properly handle any program that crashes, custom userspace-handled page faults, and a few other situations.
 To implement this, the state machines will need to be reworked slightly.
 - Fixing bugs and ensuring relevant tests pass.

 One TODO item is to separate these `proc` file descriptors (and some other file descriptors that Redox uses internally) from the POSIX file descriptor space.
 That work is outside the scope of this project, but it is planned as part of another proposal to [NGI Zero Commons](https://nlnet.nl/commonsfund/).